Understand your Microsoft Azure bill

 Your usage charges are displayed at the meter level.
 The following terms mean the same thing in both the invoice and the detailed usage file.
 For example, the billing cycle on the invoice is the same as the billing period shown in the detailed usage file.

 |Billing cycle||Billing Period|

-Review your invoice and compare with the usage and costs in the Azure portal
+Option 2: Compare the usage and costs in the Azure portal

 To learn more, see Prevent unexpected costs with Azure billing and cost management.